clickcaramel/PolyglotRocks/README.md

 We suggest not committing translations to the git history to avoid conflicts between git branches.
 Instead, translations should be used only for deployment.
 Here's how to avoid committing translations:

 - Leave all localization files except the base one clean and do not modify them.
-- Launch PolyglotRocks only before deploying to the production or development environment, so not to commit changes to the git history.
+- Launch Polyglot only before deploying to the production or development environment, so not to commit changes to the git history.

 We hope this helps!
 If you have any other questions, please do not hesitate to ask.

 ## License

-**PolyglotRocks** is released under the Apache-2.0 license.
+**Polyglot** is released under the Apache-2.0 license.
 See [LICENSE](./LICENSE) for details.